 Using recurring payments or automatic billing is something many of us do each month with our personal bills.
 It’s an easy and convenient way to make sure you never miss a payment or end up with late fees.

-Many businesses offer this as an option for accepting payment, both for their customers’ convenience as well as their revenue.
-If you’re considering recurring payments or recurring billing for your business, it’s likely a good step to take, especially if you plan to use a B2B payment system or an eCommerce payment gateway.
+Many businesses offer this as an option to accept payments online, both for their customers’ convenience as well as their revenue.
+If you’re considering recurring payments or recurring billing for your business, it’s likely a good step to take, especially if you plan to use a B2B payments or an eCommerce payment gateway.

 Learn more about these types of payments, how to set them up, how they affect your eCommerce accounting, and how to manage them easily.

 What Does Recurring Payment Mean?

 A recurring payment definition means it is a type of payment that is set up to withdraw funds from an account or credit card each month.
 Otherwise known as a recurring monthly payment, you may often use this to pay cable bills, car payments, utility bills, and more.
 This also happens with subscription payments.
 For example, a customer may sign up for monthly deliveries of pre-assembled meals that they cook for themselves (see what is a subscription box), an online coffee subscription, or even custom subscription boxes.

 As a business that works with vendors and others, you may want to offer this as a form of payment so that it’s easier to manage those payments and relationships.
 An accounts payable department handles multiple transactions each month and may benefit from being able to set up recurring payments with you.